CLOSED FOR THE SEASON & OPENING AGAIN IN MAY 2026

 Backpacking Trip 5

-Gunsight Pass- 19 mile difficult hike (4,900 ft elev gain up- 6,350 ft elev loss down)
+Gunsight Pass- 19-mile difficult hike (4,900 ft elev gain up 6,350 ft elev loss down)

-Whether you’re planning a day hike or a multi day backpack trip in Glacier National Park there are lots of aspects to remember and plan for.
-This can be stressful so it’s smart to be well educated about the area you are hiking and make sure you have not outdone yourself with your pack or the terrain you have chosen to explore.
-Our friends at Montana Raft Glacier Guides are your go-to hiking experts and offer a VARIETY of day hikes, overnights, multi day trips, even super custom hikes!
-Their boots book up their miles fast so I would reach out and reserve your pack with them and let them do the planning.
-Their guides know the areas like the back of their hand and can shed some lights and history on the park and the surrounding areas onto you.
+As you continue on and come to the top of Gunsight Pass, you will start to see Lake Ellen Wilson, a great place to call it a day.
+Book ahead, or if you plan to stay at Sperry Chalet, book even earlier.
+From Sperry Chalet, you will descend into the valley below and eventually end up at the historic Lake McDonald Lodge.
+Again, make sure you have some wheels waiting for you at the other end of this trek.
+Utilize the shuttle system or have a car there waiting.
+Whether you’re planning a day hike or a multi-day backpack trip in Glacier National Park, there are lots of aspects to remember and plan for.
+This can be stressful, so it’s smart to be well educated about the area you are hiking and make sure you have not overdone yourself with your pack or the terrain you have chosen to explore.
+Our friends at Montana Raft Glacier Guides are your go-to hiking experts and offer a VARIETY of day hikes, overnights, multi-day trips, even super custom hikes!
+Their boots book up their miles fast, so I would reach out and reserve your pack with them and let them do the planning.
+Their guides know the areas like the back of their hand and can shed some light and history on the park and the surrounding areas for you.

 A backpacking trip through Glacier National Park could be the highlight of your trip!
-If you still have energy left, or kiddos to entertain, consider a stop at Glacier Highline’s aerial adventure park for some treetop playing before heading home.
-We are a great way to relieve some of those sore muscles after a few days of traveling the terrain of Glacier.
+If you still have energy left or kiddos to entertain, consider a stop at Glacier Highline’s aerial adventure park for some treetop playing before heading home.
+We are a great way to relieve some of those sore muscles after a few days of traveling through the terrain of Glacier.
 Make sure to plan in a few family fun things to do at Glacier National Park or stop for a frozen huckleberry lemonade at our West Glacier restaurant, the Tower Grill.